delprzemo/react-cheatsheet/README.md

 Components
 =================

 "React lets you define components as classes or functions.
-Components defined as classes currently provide more features which are described in detail on this page"
+Components defined as classes currently provide more features"

 ## Function component